nazish-qamar/document-qa-with-vector-database/README.md

-# A document Q&A app built with langchain.
-The app always respond with the list of sources.
+# A document Q&A app built with langchain that utilizes RetrievalQAWithSourcesChain chain to build RAG pattern-based chatbot for your custom document.
+The RetrievalQAWithSourcesChain ensures that the app responds with the list of sources.
 ### - The UI app is built with Chainlit
 ### - OpenAI embedding and chat models are used for the demo.
 #